QuocHieuNguyen/ExtenListView/README.md

 }
 ```
 - Specify the way you will display the bound data in this class.
-- Create a class deprived from `BaseListView<TItem, TData>`, for example `SampleDataListView.cs`, the type parameter `TItem` is the Item Component class, and the type parameter `TData` is the data class.
+- Create a class deprived of `BaseListView<TItem, TData>`, for example `SampleDataListView.cs`, the type parameter `TItem` is the Item Component class, and the type parameter `TData` is the data class.

 ```csharp
 public class SampleDataListView : BaseListView<SampleDataView, SampleData>